Think about the last big decision you made. How did you navigate it? Hopefully, you didn’t leave it to a coin flip.

 4) Can Be Uninviting to Investors

-This is due to the fact that LLCs cannot issue stock, so the only way to attract investors is to sell membership shares in exchange for investments, which just isn’t nearly as common as investing in corporations is.
+This is because LLCs cannot issue stock, so the only way to attract investors is selling membership shares in exchange for investments, which isn’t nearly as common as investing in a corporation.
+So, if you anticipate your business needing investments during the startup phase or later on, there’s no guarantee that an LLC can deliver them.

 Should I Hire Someone to Help Form My LLC?

 If you’re not thrilled about the idea of forming your own limited liability company, there are other options.
-Of course, if you hire someone to help form your LLC, you will decrease the amount of paperwork and hassle on your plate, while increasing the amount of money your formation will cost, so it’s up to you to determine if it’s worth it or not.
+Of course, there’s a little give and take.
+You can outsource the LLC formation process to decrease the amount of paperwork on your plate, but it will increase your expenses.

-Some entrepreneurs like to hire a lawyer or accountant to form their LLCs, which is a reliable option but also one that is very expensive in most cases.
-Instead, we like to recommend the usage of online LLC formation services that can professionally form your new business while also saving you a significant amount of money compared to paying an attorney’s fees.
+Some entrepreneurs like to hire a lawyer or accountant to form their LLCs, which is a reliable option but also a very expensive one.
+Instead, we recommend using an online LLC formation service that can professionally form your new business for a fraction of what you’d pay a lawyer.

-- IncFile – $49: Their low price tag is always appealing, and IncFile also includes a year of registered agent service with any LLC formation package.
-When you consider that they also receive overwhelmingly positive customer feedback, you can see why IncFile is usually our top choice for formation service.
+- ZenBusiness – $39: The first thing that might stand out is their low price tag.
+But this doesn’t mean inferior service.
+Not only will ZenBusiness form your LLC, but they’ll also throw in a full year of registered agent service for you.
+When you consider that they also receive overwhelmingly positive customer feedback, you can see why ZenBusiness is usually our top choice for LLC formation.

-To recap, the advantages of an LLC include personal asset protection, simple formation and maintenance, pass-through taxation, flexible management, and flexible payouts.
-The disadvantages include self-employment taxes, formation and maintenance fees, paperwork and record-keeping, and the difficulty of attracting investors.
+As a reminder, here are the essentials: LLC advantages include personal asset protection, simple formation and maintenance, pass-through taxation, flexible management, and flexible payouts.
+On the other hand, its disadvantages include self-employment taxes, formation and maintenance fees, paperwork and record-keeping, and the difficulty of attracting investors.